Tullverket

 If the car arrives before your belongings, we consider it as your belongings arriving in separate shipments.
 You declare the shipments separately, meaning that you fill out an import declaration, an application for customs exemption and produce the supporting documents for each shipment separately.

-My partner and I have been abroad together.
+My partner and I have lived together abroad.
 I will be returning before my partner.
 Can I clear our car through customs and apply for duty relief even if it is registered to my partner?

 If you are immigrating, the car must have belonged to you, i.e. the car must have been disposed of and used by you, or a member of your household at your place of residence in a third country where you have lived for at least six months.